ic005k/OCAuxiliaryTools/READMe.md

 OC Auxiliary Tool (OCAT or ocat for short) is a very simple utility for OC that is feature-rich and easy to use.
+OCAT maintains its structural nature of being fully transparent to the user level, with a completely open design, it is still evolving and welcomes any questions or suggestions.

 OC development version can be downloaded [here](https://github.com/acidanthera/OpenCorePkg/actions).